GfellerLab/MetacellAnalysisTutorial/docs/40-integration_analysis.md

 <img src="40-integration_analysis_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-Overall using supervised metacells construction we obtain pure metacells until the 3rd level of annotation and improve metacell purities for finer levels compared to the unsupervised approach (see previous section \@ref(integration_unsupervised)).
+Overall using supervised metacells construction we obtain pure metacells until the 3rd level of annotation and improve metacell purities for finer levels compared to the unsupervised approach (see previous section \@ref(integration-unsupervised)).

 ```r